dc dotCreds

 Correct answer

-Objective/domain: Inferred coverage: Claude fundamentals and model selection (CCAF-1.7)
+Objective/domain: Claude fundamentals and model selection (CCAF-1.7)

 Source: Using the Messages API